MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 ## First Run

 You will get an **error 7** on the first run of the code, if you happen to have a serial terminal open you will see it.
 It is trying to load saved settings, which don't exist, so it loads defaults.

+## Programming Errors

+It is common on some dev board to get "Connecting........_____....._____....._____..."
+The Arduino IDE is having trouble putting the ESP32 in bootloader mode.
+Try holding down the boot button until it gets past the "Connecting..." phase.

+You may also see flash errors.
+I have found that some dev boards have trouble being programmed while prugged in.
+Try removing the dev board from the shield while programming.